-The search engine optimization (SEO) is constantly changing.
-Do you want to improve your rankings in organic search results in 2020?
-Now is the best time to define a valuable SEO strategy.
-How do you optimise your website for Google & Co?
-And what trends can you anticipate?
+Search engine optimization (SEO) is constantly changing.
+You want to achieve good positions for your SEO in the organic search results?
+Then now is the best time to define your SEO strategy.
+How do you optimise your website for Google & Co.
+And which trends can you adapt to?
 An overview.

 To better understand 2020's SEO trends, it is worth looking back at the changes in 2019.
 So you can see the trends and ambitions of the search engine giants.
 And my goodness!
 2019 was a turbulent year for us search engine optimisers.